 10 Great Recipes For Leftover Chicken

 There’s a certain sadness that comes with throwing away uneaten leftovers and food that’s gone bad.
 You start calculating how much money you just threw into the garbage, you think of all the dinners you could have made and the time you would have gained had you just opened up the fridge.
 We feel you.
 As much of a pain cooking might seem some nights, it never feels worth it to waste time, money and food on unnecessary trips to the store or a restaurant.
 And even if you’re not the biggest fan of leftovers, that word doesn’t have to mean eating the same thing for multiple nights in a row.
 So much can be done with the food you’ve already made.
 The one we are the biggest, baddest fans of is that good ol’ fashioned leftover chicken.
-Whether it’s roasted, grilled, baked or rotisseried…there’s a lot you can do with this bird.
+Whether it’s roasted, grilled, baked or rotisseried-there’s a lot you can do with this fowl before it goes foul.

-In this post, we’ve compiled a few of our favorite leftover chicken recipes to help you along with your weeknight meals.
+We’ve compiled a few of our favorite leftover chicken recipes to help you along with your weeknight meals.
 Dinner doesn’t have to be a hassle and these cheap and easy recipes will help you keep it fresh.

 Chicken Pot Pie